rasputnik/mesos-centos/frameworks/jenkins/README.md

+This readme assumes you already have the Vagrant mesos stack VMs running on your Mac.

+# install Jenkins on your Mac

-    # checkout a version that matches our mesos slaves
+    # checkout a version that matches your mesos VMs
     # (see inventory)
     brew install mesos